Hetvi07/DrumKit/README.md

 # DrumKit
-Website created out of boredom and to implement the concepts learned from JavaScript.
+Website created out of boredom to implement the concepts learned from JavaScript.
 Have fun with drums.